No-Country/s11-22-reactnative/README.md

 # s11-22-reactnative

-It's a project to NOCOUNTRY
+It's a project of NOCOUNTRY

 ## Table of Contents